mwbowers/mwbowers.github.io/reference/datagate/datagate-common/range-first.md

 ---
 title: RangeFirst enum
-description: Specifies the first range of a sequence.
+description: "Specifies the first range of a sequence. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the first range of a sequence.